cswanghan/music-review-score-predictor/README.md

-Exploring Music Review Score Prediction
+# Exploring Music Review Score Prediction

-pd@marchwiak.com
+## by Patrick Marchwiak

 This code was written as a project for a data mining class.
 Unfortunately, I never got it quite working during the semester